 (Ca ira was the anthem of the French revolution in the 1790's)

 Lofting is drawing a set of lines full size to make sure they are 'fair' - no kinks, bumps, flats or hollows - and that they line up in all three views.
 The completed loft drawing gives the shapes of all the moulds.

-First the outlines of the boat are drawn in the profile, then a series of lines representing the intersection of various slicing planes with the surface of the hull is drawn and checked against each other in the profile, end, and plan views.
+First the outlines of the boat are drawn in the profile and plan views, then a series of lines representing the intersection of various slicing planes with the surface of the hull is drawn and checked against each other in the profile, plan, and end views.
 These lines are called waterlines, buttocks, diagonals and station lines.

 Here's the sheer line being drawn in the profile view.
 These lead spline weights, or 'ducks' speed up the job and save having to drive nails into the battens or lofting table.

 Here's a buttock line being drawn in the profile view.